code-check/challenge-websockets/README.md

 _There are **no** tests for the following_

 - By changing [index.html][3] and [chat.css][4], create a custom layout of which you think an application like this should look like.
-- Add a login for users where the can pick their own username and password and use to chat.
 - Improve the security of the application against things such a [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29).

 [1]: ./wwwroot/client.js